edap/edap.github.com/_posts/2015-05-25-facetracker-sketch.md

 ### Create the bubbles

-I've used ofxBox2D to create the bubbles that fullfill the screen while blowing.
+I've used ofxBox2D to create the bubbles that fill the screen while blowing.
 The `BallsGenerator` class contains an emissive particle system that has 2 origins over the eyes.
-The origins get constantly update because the face is supposed to turn or move.
+The origins need to be constantly updated because the face is supposed to turn or move.

 ```cpp
 void ofApp::update() {